WATCH: Devastating consequences of horror M1 smash caused by driver using mobile phone

-A woman left with serious injuries after a fatal eight-car crash on the M1 has spoken out about the dangers of driving while using a mobile phone.
+A woman left with serious injuries after a fatal eight-vehicle crash on the M1 has spoken out about the dangers of driving while using a mobile phone.

 Murray Simpson, from London, died in the crash in November 2014, and Liese Bowers-Straw, is still receiving ongoing medical care after sustaining a number of serious injuries.